34 Most Common SoapUI Interview Questions and Answers

 • WS- Addressing Request or Response Assertion

-Additionally, Equals assertion is introduced in SoapUI NG Pro version.
+Additionally, Equals assertion is introduced in the SoapUI NG Pro version.

 Q #21.
 Explain about XPath Assertion in SoapUI

 In SoapUI, XPath assertion is used for asserting the web service response value by specifying the absolute path.
-If the absolute path is matched with the response value, then the test case or test suite will be considered as PASS otherwise it will be notified as FAILED.
-We can see the results of assertion at bottom of the screen where the Assertion tab will have resultant information.
+If the absolute path is matched with the response value, then the test case or test suite will be considered PASS otherwise it will be notified as FAILED.
+You can see the results of the assertion at the bottom of the screen where the Assertion tab will have resultant information.

 Q #22.
 What is Data Driven testing?

 Data Driven testing means to store our test data which includes input and expected output in an external data source called Excel / Database / XML file.
-Later, we need to iterate the data source using respective component.
-In SoapUI, Datasource and Datasource Loop test steps are used for performing data driven testing.
+Later, we need to iterate the data source using the respective component.
+Datasource and Datasource Loop test steps are used to perform data driven testing in SoapUI.

 Q #23.
 What are the different types of assertions used in SoapUI?